The Seven, November 22, 2024

 Last month’s inflation uptick from 1.6% to 2% was slightly stronger than expected, but it doesn’t change our view that the Bank should move fairly quickly back to its neutral rate.
 It does, however, reduce the odds of another 50-basis point cut next month, and it was enough to nudge us back into the 25-point cut camp (we’ve been on the fence, and argued it was a data-dependent call).
 We maintain, however, that given the weak Canadian growth and inflation picture, the Bank could still justify another jumbo cut next month.

-For Alberta, the jump to 3% inflation last month reflects ongoing base-year effects from electricity prices and gasoline prices.* One month doesn’t make a trend, and continued volatility can be expected.
+For Alberta, the jump to 3% inflation last month reflects ongoing base-year effects from electricity prices.* One month doesn’t make a trend, and continued volatility can be expected.
 Over a longer period, however, what we can say is that a tighter housing and rental market has been a big reason why Alberta’s inflation rate has exceeded the national average this year (see the chart below on rental accommodation costs).

 Back to Alberta - Tourism notes